govuk-one-login/adoption-application-config/README.md

 # Adoption Configuration Pipelines

 This repository contains the configuration for each application within the Adoption pod.
+Each application has it's own configuration set.

 See the [configuration pipelines documentation](https://govukverify.atlassian.net/wiki/spaces/PLAT/pages/3071705136/How+to+create+a+configuration+pipeline) for more information.